RobinWitch/SynTalker/README.md

 If you want to further convert it into a npz file format that can be imported into Blender for visualization, you can proceed as follows:

-First you should install submodules,
+Make sure you have installed submodules,
 ```
 git submodule update --init --recursive
 git submodule update --remote --recursive